-In CNC machining, many features may look straightforward in a design, but they can dramatically impact manufacturability, driving up costs or rendering a part impossible to produce.
-Understanding these critical design choices can mean the difference between a fast quote and extensive back-and-forth modifications.
+In CNC machining, many features may look straightforward in a design, but they can significantly impact manufacturability.
+In some cases, these design choices drive up cost, extend lead times, or make a part impractical to produce.
+Understanding these issues early can be the difference between a fast quote and repeated design revisions.

-At Approved Machining, our goal is always to help customers save time and money on every project.
-In this blog, we highlight the eight most common design issues we encounter and offer practical strategies to avoid them and reduce your costs.
+At Approved Machining, our goal is to help customers save time and money on every project.
+Below, we outline eight of the most common design mistakes we encounter and share practical ways to avoid them.

 Table of Contents